reiver/scad-box/README.md

 ## Demo

-A demo is included with this package, in the `demo.scad` file.
+A demo is included with this package, in the `demos/demo.scad` file.

-To view the demo, open `demo.scad` in OpenSCAD.
+To view the demo, open `demos/demo.scad` in OpenSCAD.

 ## Usage